Compare Refinance Rates Today

 Content was accurate at the time of publication.

-Whether your refinance needs to be jumbo or not, here are refinance options:
+Whether your refinance needs to be jumbo or not, you should first consider what you want to use the refinance to achieve.
+You may want to:

-• Lengthen your loan.
-If your monthly budget needs some wiggle room, you could refinance your jumbo mortgage, which may have 20 years left, to a 30-year mortgage, which will likely lower your payments.
+• Lengthen your loan term.
+If your monthly budget needs some wiggle room, you could refinance your jumbo mortgage.
+If, for instance, you have 20 years left on your mortgage, refinancing to a 30-year mortgage will likely lower your payments.

-• Shorten your loan.
-If you can afford a higher payment, you could save thousands in interest by switching to a shorter-term, such as a 15-year fixed-rate jumbo loan.
+• Shorten your loan term.
+If you can afford a higher monthly payment, you could save thousands in interest by switching to a shorter-term, such as a 15-year fixed-rate, jumbo loan.

-• Switch to flexible interest.
+• Switch to a flexible interest rate.
 Jumbo adjustable-rate mortgages (ARMs) typically feature a lower rate for a set time, such as three, five or seven years, and then adjust based on the terms.
-They can be a good choice if you plan to sell your home before the teaser rate period expires.
+They can be a good choice if you plan to sell your home before the initial fixed-rate period expires.

-• Have interest-only payments.
-You could pay only the interest charges each month for a set time, which makes your monthly payment significantly lower.
-They may be a good choice for temporary savings, as long as you have the resources to make the full payment once the interest-only period ends.
+• Make interest-only payments.
+Some loans allow you to pay only the interest charges each month for a set time, which makes your monthly payment significantly lower.
+This may be a good choice for temporary savings, as long as you have the resources to make the full payment once the interest-only period ends.

-Jumbo refinance guidelines vary by lender but are much stricter than “normal” conforming loan refinance requirements.
-Jumbo refinance requirements include:
+Jumbo refinance guidelines set a higher bar than conforming loan refinance requirements.
+Although they vary by lender, jumbo refinance requirements typically include:

-• You have mortgage cash reserves equal to at least six monthly mortgage payments
+• Mortgage cash reserves equal to at least six monthly mortgage payments

 • No major credit problems in your recent past, such as bankruptcies or foreclosures

-If you don’t meet these requirements: Not all is lost.
-There are non-qualified mortgages (non-QM), which have more flexible requirements but typically cost more.
-You could also wait and work to improve your credit score and financial strength.
+If you don’t meet these requirements, not all is lost.
+There are non-qualified mortgage (non-QM) loans, which have more flexible requirements but typically cost more.
+You could also take time to improve your credit score and financial strength before applying for a jumbo mortgage refinance.

-Look at what lenders offer.
-Compare loan jumbo mortgage rates with at least three to five lenders to ensure you’re getting the best deal and lock in the lowest rate offer you receive.
+Shop and compare rates with at least three to five lenders to ensure you’re getting the best deal.

-You may need to shop around at several lenders as not all lenders offer the same jumbo mortgage programs and rates.
-Be sure to ask the loan officer you speak with about their rate-lock option for jumbo loans — some lenders require a loan approval before locking in a jumbo loan amount.
+You may need to shop with several lenders, as not all lenders offer the same jumbo mortgage programs and rates.
+Be sure to ask the loan officer you speak with about their rate lock option for jumbo loans — some lenders require a loan approval before locking in a jumbo loan interest rate.

 loading image